 Schalast | Banking & Finance

-Banking and financial markets law is one our law firm’s core practice areas, with Professor Schalast’s teaching activities at the Frankfurt School of Finance & Management and at the Hochschule für Bankwirtschaft facilitating a special link between theory and practice when advising and representing clients.
+Banking and financial markets law is one our law firm’s core practice areas, with Professor Schalast’s and Professor Walter’s teaching activities at the Frankfurt School of Finance & Management and IU International University facilitating a special link between theory and practice when advising and representing clients.

 Our law firm’s specialists advise and represent clients on banking law issues and regulatory issues concerning banks.
 Our clients include banks, financial services providers and securities trading companies, and enterprises.